 Mechatronics and Robotics as a multidisciplinary area is a field with a strong future, exciting career opportunities and a huge range of applications: Robotics, Manufacturing, Automation, Automotive Engineering, Aerospace, Health and Medical, Leisure & Entertainment and many more.

-Recent graduates have secured positions such as Graduate Engineers, Development Engineers and Project Engineers within organisations such as GCHQ, JN Bentley, Oilger Towler Ltd, Airbus UK, Avesta, Crosslee Plc, ABB Ltd, AWE, Ricardo, APV Baker, Jaguar, Land Rover and Jacobs Engineering.
+After graduating from this course, you will be in a good position to seek employment with many leading organisations such as GCHQ, JN Bentley, Oilger Towler Ltd, Airbus UK, Avesta, Crosslee Plc, ABB Ltd, AWE, Ricardo, APV Baker, Jaguar, Land Rover and Jacobs Engineering.

 A degree equivalent to a UK upper second class honours (2.1) degree, or higher in Mechatronics, Robotics, Joint Honours Electronic and Mechanical Engineering, or other Engineering discipline.

 Applicants with a good lower second class (2:2) honours degree with additional relevant industrial or academic expertise will also be considered.

 We also welcome and accept students with a wide range of international equivalent qualifications.

 English language requirement: A pass at GCSE level in English language (grade C or above).
 If English is not your first language, you are required to provide evidence of proficiency in English.
 You will need to meet our minimum requirements for one of the following recognised English language tests: the International English Language Testing Service (IELTS), the Test of English as a Foreign Language (TOEFL) and the Pearson Test of English Academic.